 Yes, you can definitely freeze chocolate cake mix cookies!
-It’s best to freeze them in a single layer on the baking sheet (or a tray or platter) first and then transfer them to an airtight container or freezer bag and they should last for up to 3 months.
+It’s best to freeze them in a single layer on the baking sheet first (spaced apart) and then transfer them to an airtight container or freezer bag and they should last for up to 3 months.

 Freezing them in a single layer first prevents them from sticking to one another so that it doesn’t cause problems when thawing.

 If you love chocolate dessert recipes or chocolate recipes in general, you’re going to love these!

 There’s a whole bunch more cake mix recipes here on Beat Bake Eat, you should check them out.